 Numerous diplomatic visits have been made between the countries’ representatives since 2000, most notably by President Shimon Peres to Seoul in June 2010.Israel–South Korea Relations: The Military Dimension

 South Korea controls a large proportion of the Israel automobile and cellular telephone markets.
-Since 2000 the countries have secured financial and hi-tech cooperation, and in 2019 signed Israel’s first free-trade agreement with an Asian country.
+Since 2000 the countries have secured financial and hi-tech cooperation.
+In 2021 a free trade agreement between the two countries was signed (and reportedly ratified in early 2022).
+This is the first such pact to be inked by an Asian country with Israel.The Maturation of the Israel-South Korea Partnership

 Military trade started in the 1990s, notably with IAI/Elta selling four early-warning aircraft for $1b in 1996, and the sale of Harpy drones the following year.
 South Korea lost to Italy in a bid to supply aircraft training to the Israeli military in 2012, leading to South Korean officials threatening to cancel defense deals with Israel.